 No matter what the method of service stated in a commercial lease, it must be strictly complied with.
 This includes making sure the service is effectuated on the address set forth in the lease.
 In California, there is good case law (legal authority) that says that service at the agreed upon address in the lease was more important than actual notice.
 Therefore, it is crucial that landlords ensure their notices are served at the address stated in the lease and only by the method(s) authorized in the lease.
 Dealing with notices both in the residential and commercial setting are a highly technical area of the law.
 Unfortunately or even fortunately, Courts routinely strictly construe notice provisions and frequently rule against parties who fail to give proper notice.

+Our attorneys can help you with your commercial lease matters, as we have dealt with anything from unlawful detainers, lease revisions and negotiations, and more.
 For help with you commercial leasing dispute, contact us today at (310) 954-1877 or email@example.com.
 You can also send us a message using our Contact Form.